Acquisition SaaS

 Verdict

-If you can afford to wait and produce regularly, content offers the best long-term return and feeds all your other channels.
-If you need to prove traction quickly or support a launch, paid ads are the tool.
+Choose content first if your cash runway covers at least 4 to 6 months without an immediate return and you have real expertise to document: it offers the best long-term return and feeds all your other channels.
+Choose paid ads if your runway is only a few weeks or you need to prove traction quickly: speed then matters more than unit cost.
 The ideal approach is to use paid ads to kick things off and learn, then reinvest in content to bring down your overall acquisition cost.

 Your tailor-made acquisition plan